becarpenter/book6/pdf/baked.md

   \[[RFC6192](https://www.rfc-editor.org/info/rfc6192)\] is universal
   for IPv6 or IPv4.
 - [Remote Triggered Black Hole](https://www.rfc-editor.org/info/rfc5635)
-  is the same for IPv4 and IPv6, excapt that the prefix for IPv6 [100::/64](https://www.rfc-editor.org/info/rfc6666) has been defined separately.
+  is the same for IPv4 and IPv6, except that the prefix for IPv6 [100::/64](https://www.rfc-editor.org/info/rfc6666) has been defined separately.
 - All IGP protocols should filter announcements for the local link